papr8ka/-lwjgl-basics-wiki/Lerp-Blur-Brief.md

 ![Nice](http://i.imgur.com/ZOPd1.png)

 That looks better.
 Now, if we apply a gaussian blur to each mipmap level, we can use this to simulate variable blur strengths.
-Since each mipmap level is smaller than the last, it will lead to a greater blur effect when scaled up.
+Since each mipmap level is smaller than the last, each successive mipmap level will lead to a greater blur effect when scaled up.
 This means we need to build our mipmaps manually, in software:

 ```java
 for each mipmap level: